These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 Right now, you can score some great deals on awesome appliances at Lowe's, like the Samsung RF28T5001SR French-door fridge or LG WashTower WKEX200HBA laundry center.
 The savings are spread throughout the store with reduced prices on everything from popular tool kits to smart home products.

+►Amazon Prime Day 2022 is finally here: Shop the absolute best Amazon deals today

-►Nordstrom Anniversary sale 2022: The pre-sale is here—shop 50+ best deals on Spanx, Zella and Nike
+►Nordstrom Anniversary sale 2022: The Anniversary sale is live for cardholders—shop 50+ deals on Spanx, Zella and Nike

-►Amazon Prime Day deal: Get 2 months of Starz, Showtime for just $0.99 with this massive pre-Prime Day deal
+► Here's every store running competing Prime Day sales: Shop the best deals from Target, Best Buy, Walmart and more

 We'll be keeping this post updated throughout the sales event, adding new deals as they pop up and removing ones that sell out.
 Historically speaking, deals like this tend to sell out fast—if you see something you like, lock it down now because it may be gone sooner than you think.
 Below, we found all the best competing Prime Day deals at Lowe's.